bellalee03/Gitlet/README.md

 # gitlet

-- Gitlet is an independent version-control system that mimics some of the basic features of the popular system Git.
+Gitlet is an independent version-control system that mirrors several foundational elements found in the widely renowned Git system.

 - The main functionality that Gitlet supports is: